· · · ·

 Stars

 There are no significant bright stars in Lacerta.
-Its brightest, Alpha Lacertae, is only of magnitude +3.8, and the constellation contains no other star above fourth magnitude.
+Its brightest, Stellio or Alpha Lacertae, is only of magnitude +3.8, and the constellation contains no other star above fourth magnitude.
 Some of these stars, such as Alpha and Beta Lacertae, are within two hundred light years of the Solar System, but are relatively lacking in luminosity.
 Others, such as the supergiant 4 Lacertae, are highly luminous stars, but they are thousands of light years from Earth, and so appear even fainter than the nearer stars of the constellation.

 Deep Sky Objects